connorferster/forallpeople/README.rst

 reports and summaries with Jupyter/IPython, and focus on productivity instead of fussing with managing units and dimensions.

+## Installing

+`pip install forallpeople`

+## Basic usage

+`forallpeople` is a library that was *specifically* designed to be used with `import *` for maximum convenience.

+`from forallpeople import *`

+This will initialize the name space with all of the basic SI units prefixes:

 .. toctree::
    :maxdepth: 2
    :caption: Using the Library